 This is a fast-growing collection which aims to support artists early on in their careers.

-- Exhibiting their work as part of our loans and exhibition programme
+- Acquiring their work and and exhibiting it as part of our public loans programme

-- Providing an annual solo show opportunity for an artist on our programme at The Lightbox gallery
+- Providing an annual solo exhibition opportunity for an artist on our programme at The Lightbox gallery

 - Arranging innovative exhibition showcases to raise their profile

 Offering practical advice and providing connections with other collectors, dealers and artists